 Heartbreaks are part and parcel of any relationship, and everybody copes with them differently.
 Poems about heartbreak can be your strength in such a situation.
-They encourage and motivate you to move past the melancholy and nostalgia that may occupy your mind, and help you to look at the brighter side.
+They encourage and motivate you to move past the melancholy and nostalgia that may occupy your mind and help you to look at the brighter side.

-A relationship may end, but the memories stay, the heartache and loneliness may not be easy to deal with.
+A relationship may end, but the memories stay, and the heartache and loneliness may not be easy to deal with.
 Even when you move on, these memories may haunt you.
 But although the consequences of heartbreak can be devastating, coming out of this misery is possible.

 We have a list of heartbreak poems to let you know that you are not alone and induce hope for a better future relationship.